Critical Languages Institute Funding

 The Critical Languages Institute offers several scholarships to graduate, undergraduate, and non-student applicants.

-You CAN apply for more than one type of scholarship, but please read through the eligibility requirements carefully.
+You can apply for more than one type of scholarship, but please read through the eligibility requirements carefully.
 Please contact us at CLI@asu.edu if you have any questions about funding.

 To begin a CLI application, please click here: